-How is average life defined for the purposes of the haircut table?
+How is average life defined?

 For ABS with bullet maturities, average life is determined by the expected principal payment date.
 For amortizing ABS, average life is defined as the weighted average life to maturity based on the prepayment assumptions and market conventions listed below.
 These prepayment assumptions will be revisited periodically.
+For auto rental fleets, the average life is the length of any revolving period plus 6 months, and for mortgage servicing advances, the average life is the length of any revolving period plus 2 years.

-The weighted average life for newly issued CMBS is based on the assumption that each loan amortizes according to its amortization schedule, and prepays in full on the first date that prepayment is permitted without penalty.
+The weighted average life for newly issued CMBS is based on the assumption that each loan amortizes according to its amortization schedule, and prepayspays in full on the firstits maturity date that, without prepayment is permitted without penalty.

-Sector Subsector Prepayment Assumption

-Auto Prime retail lease 75% of prepayment curve

-Auto Prime retail loan 1.3% ABS

-Auto Subprime 1.5% ABS

-Auto Motorcycle/other recreational vehicles 1.5% ABS

-Auto Commercial and government fleets 75% 100% of prepayment curve
+Sector Subsector Prepayment Assumption Auto Prime retail lease 75% of prepayment curve Auto Prime retail loan 1.3% ABS Auto Subprime 1.5% ABS Auto Motorcycle/other recreational vehicles 1.5% ABS Auto Commercial and government fleets 100% of prepayment

-Auto Rental fleet 75% of prepayment curve Average life is length of any revolving period plus 6 months
+curve

 Commercial Mortgage 0% CPR

 Equipment Loans and leases 8% CPR

-Servicing Advances Residential mortgages Average life is length of any revolving period plus 2 years

 Small Business SBA 7a 14% CPR

 Small Business SBA 504 5% CPR

 Student Loan Student Loan Private 4% CPR

-Student Loan Student Loan FFELP 6-4% CPR
+Student Loan Student Loan FFELP 4% CPR

 Student Loan Student Loan Consolidation 50% of CLR curve